 You will enjoy your box lunch at a covered shelter at the Wiñay Wayna campground, which is the last campground for those hiking the four day Inca Trail.
 Nearby are outdoor sinks to wash your hands and also restrooms.
 Take your time enjoying your hearty, gourmet lunch and admiring the tropical flowers around the campground.
 Be sure to notify us of any food allergies or dietary restrictions when you book!

 Once you reach Machu Picchu, you will have time to take more photos from the viewing platforms above the site.
 You will arrive in the afternoon, as the archeological area starts to empty of tourists, which gives you the opportunity to take beautiful photos in the afternoon light with fewer people in your shots.
-Your guide will give you the full tour, which takes about two hours.
-You will see all of the most important parts of Machu Picchu, including the Temple of the Sun, Temple of the Condor, Temple of Three Windows, Sun Dial, Quarry and the House of the Inca.
+Your guide will give you a tour, which takes about two hours.
+You will see all of the most important parts of Machu Picchu.
 You will also learn about how Machu Picchu is divided into three sectors: agricultural, residential and religious.

 Take your time to enjoy this magical experience before you take the bus down to Aguas Calientes.
 In the evening (6:20pm) you will take the return Expedition train to Ollantaytambo and catch our private van to Cusco and your hotel.
 You will arrive around 10:00 pm.
 If you upgrade to the Vistadome, you will depart Aguas Calientes at 6:10pm